It is estimated that 4.8 million people in the UK are self-employed. This equates to a fairly substantial 15% of the working population.

 3. Limited companies

 If you own a limited company, you are classed as both a business owner and an employee.
-This means that you probably allocate yourself a yearly PAYE salary and also declare variable dividend payments based on how much profit the company makes.
+As a limited company director this means that you probably allocate yourself a yearly PAYE salary and also declare variable dividend payments based on how much profit the company makes.

 In this case, lenders will consider both your salary and your dividend payments when making their decision.